-FNS 503 RECENT TRENDS IN FOOD TECHNOLOGY 52 Hr (13× 4 units)
+FNS 503 RECENT TRENDS IN FOOD TECHNOLOGY

-- Describe the trends in food technology in food industries. - Write down the applications of nanotechnology and role of Nano particles in agriculture and food processing, and also about nano packaging and intelligent packaging.. - Write down the usage of various advanced instruments in non-thermal processing which helps them to understand the advances in food industry. - Describe the trends in food packaging by modifying the packaging atmosphere. - Describe knowledge of the advancement in food industry.
+- CO 1.
+Have knowledge of the trends in food technology in food industries. - CO 2.
+Understand the applications of nanotechnology in agriculture, food processing, packaging and intelligent packaging. - CO 3.
+Use various advanced instruments in non-thermal food processing - CO 4.
+Understand principles of food packaging by modifying the packaging atmosphere.